 A dynamic and innovative conductor and keyboard player, Christopher Monks is the founder and Artistic Director of Armonico Consort.
-In addition to work for the group, he has conducted ensembles including the Royal Philharmonic Orchestra, the Philharmonia and European Union Chamber Orchestra.
+In addition to work for the group, he has conducted ensembles including the Royal Philharmonic Orchestra, the Philharmonia and the European Union Chamber Orchestra.

-When not conducting, Christopher is an avid cyclist, and cook, but an appalling golf player.
+When not conducting, Christopher is an avid cyclist and cook, but an appalling golf player.